wallarm/product-documentation/docs/user-guides/rules/request-processing.md

 #### form_urlencoded

-Parses request body passed in the `application/x-www-form-urlencoded` format.
-Can be applied only to the request body.
+Parses the request body passed in the `application/x-www-form-urlencoded` format, and can be applied only to the request body.

 Example: